Emergency Dentist Chicago

 - Call our office.

-- If possible, place it back into its socket – if not tuck it into the cheek pouch.
+- If possible, place the tooth back into its socket – if not, tuck it into the cheek pouch.

 - If the tooth cannot be placed in the mouth, put the tooth into a cup of milk, saliva, or water as a last resort.
-It is important to keep the tooth from drying out.
+It is essential to keep the tooth from drying out.

-- Get to our office, quickly and safely.
+- Get to our office quickly and safely.

 Our dentist will try to replace the tooth in its socket.
 In some cases, the tooth will reattach, but if the inner mechanisms of it are significantly damaged, root canal therapy might be necessary.

-I’ve lost my filling or crown, what do I do?
+I’ve lost my filling or crown; what do I do?

 If your filling or crown falls out, here’s what you should do: